Table of Contents

 Eliminated fines: reducing false alarms keeps your locations below the threshold for municipal fines, which can save thousands annually per district.

-Labor efficiency: AI-powered search capabilities can significantly cut investigation time, freeing up your LP team to focus on training and strategy rather than scrubbing footage.
+Labor efficiency: AI-powered search capabilities, such as attribute search for video, can significantly cut investigation time, freeing up your LP team to focus on training and strategy rather than scrubbing footage.

 Shrink reduction: retailers implementing AI-powered video analytics can significantly reduce shrinkage through improved detection and faster intervention.

-Payback period: for many enterprise retailers, efficiency gains and lower shrink can lead to a meaningful return on investment.
+Payback period: for many enterprise retailers, efficiency gains and lower shrink can lead to a meaningful return on investment within 12 to 24 months.

 Frequently asked questions